mika baumeister PZao9UjlbMY unsplash 1

 As mentioned, some, but not all, merchant acquirers will give the merchant a card terminal.
 Some merchant acquirers even support the purchasing or leasing of a point of sale (POS) to help retailers accept payments in-store.
 For online transactions, the merchant acquirer will establish an internet payment gateway where customers can pay safely and securely online.

 When creating an online store, it pays to know how the entire process works.
 When you know as much as you can about payments, youโ€™re more likely to know what to do if things go wrong, allowing you to minimise sales and service interruptions for customers.
-You might want to read our resources on Payment Gateways vs Payment Processors, and tips on setting up a merchant account for more information.
+You might want to read our resources on Payment Gateways vs Payment Processors, for more information.

 Epos Now Payments